surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.18.5-dev.4 =
+= 18.19.0-rc.1 =

-(2024/01/22) Added "price" and "priceCurrency" properties in the offers markup to address a new Google Merchant requirement.
+(2024/01/22) Added "price" and "priceCurrency" properties to the offers markup for a new Google Merchant requirement.

 = 18.18.4 =